ogmedina/Homework-README-Generator/created/readme.md

   ![GitHub](https://img.shields.io/github/license/ogmedina/Homework-README-Generator)

   ## Description
-  It is a command-line application that dynamically generates a professional README file from a user's input using Node.js and the Inquirer package.
+  This project is a command-line application that dynamically generates a professional README file.

   ## Table of Contents